 The Tecnica will go downhill better, be a little warmer, and is more durable.
 The Scarpa is lighter and goes uphill better.
 Choose the F1 LT for optimal uphill performance and realize that your ski pairing might be limited.
 This boot is nimble enough to climb rocks and drive a stick shift (not that we'd recommend either) and then ski down, at a metered speed, anything you might encounter out there.

 Tecnica Zero G Tour Pro

 A few years ago, the Zero G Tour Pro entered the fray from long-time backcountry ski boot manufacturer Tecnica.
 Their previous touring boots were basically alpine boots with tech fittings and a walk mode.
-This model (and subsequent update in a new color scheme; no meaningful changes other than aesthetics) is a full, ground-up touring boot and is remarkable in many ways.
+This model (and an update in a new color scheme; no meaningful changes) is a full, ground-up touring boot and is remarkable in many ways.
 Essentially, it is a "normal" ski boot that tours.
 The overall configuration is familiar and durable.
-The execution is light and well balanced for all-around, high downhill energy backcountry skiing.
+The execution is light and well-balanced for all-around, high downhill energy backcountry skiing.
 The weight-to-downhill performance ratio is amazing.
 This Tecnica is lighter than many options and skis downhill better than most AT boots available at any weight.
 Further, the cuff range and low-friction enable near-effortless touring and walking.
 You immediately trust these boots for their familiarity, and the performance won't let you down.